 Mrs Chris Guy - Parent Governor - Named Governor for Safeguarding and LAC.

 Hello – my name is Chris Guy and I am a Parent Governor of the school and have two boys who attend the school.
 For the past three years I have been a full time foster parent, so have a particular interest in looked after children.
 Prior to becoming a foster parent I worked full time in the local NHS for 35 years, primarily in Human Resources.
 I have been married to Iain for 26 years and live in Denholme.

 Just like every parent at Cullingworth Village Primary School, I want the very best for my children.
 I want them to be happy, confident and become the very best they can.
 As parents we need to support the school but when necessary we should also put the school under tough scrutiny to help to ensure excellence is being delivered in all aspects across the school.

 About a year ago I became Parent Governor at the school.
 Parent Governors are part of the Governing Body mix along with teachers, other staff and other community representatives.
 I believe that parent governors have a special role, and should try to assess issues and decisions from the point of view of parents/ carers and families.
 This is not the same as representing individual parents’ view but about making sure that parent/carer perspectives are always considered.

-I also recently became a member of the Health, Welfare and Environment Sub Committee and the Staff Discipline & Dismissal and Appeals Committees.
+I am the Named Governor for Safeguarding and LAC.
+I am also a member of the Staff Discipline & Dismissal and Appeals Committees.

 I think Cullingworth Village Primary School is an excellent school, delivering high quality learning opportunities both within and outside the classroom.
 It continually strives to deliver excellence for a brighter future for all its children and was given a grading of ‘outstanding’ in behaviour and safety of pupils and ‘good’ overall from OFSTED in December 2012.
 The current expansion plans provide the school with additional opportunities to deliver excellence to a greater number of children.